Vasissualiyp/GIZMO-AI-helper/README.md

-# GIZMO Chat Helper
+# GIZMO Chat

-GIZMO Chat Helper is a tool designed to assist users in setting up their GIZMO simulations.
-Using OpenAI's powerful GPT-3 model, it provides insights into configuration parameters, predicts the success of a simulation based on the provided settings, and assists in debugging by analyzing error messages.
+GIZMO Chat is a tool designed to assist users in setting up their GIZMO simulations.
+Using OpenAI's GPT-3.5-turbo model (ChatGPT), it provides insights into configuration parameters, predicts the success of a simulation based on the provided settings, and assists in debugging by analyzing error messages.

 ## Setup and Installation